 We send a ping each time you select an autocomplete suggestion.
 The ping contains the root command you used (e.g. git, cd, aws, etc) and nothing else (ie if you select “commit” in “git commit”, all we see is git).

-fig. It is web-based but rendered using the operating system’s native web view, rather than Electron/Chromium.
+fig. It is web-based but rendered using the operating system's native web view, rather than Electron/Chromium.
 Fig tracks interactions like navigation in the sidebar, creating new workflows/dotfiles, or adding a teammate.
-Any data you input into Fig is stored on Fig’s servers unless you on an enterprise plan that is self hosting.
-Any field labelled as “secret” only stores a token on our servers and stores the actual secret in a secure third party service called verygoodsecurity.com.
+Any data you input into Fig is stored on Fig's servers unless you are an enterprise plan that is self-hosted.
+Any field labelled as “secret” is encrypted in transit and at rest using industry standards.

 Sometimes developers use the Terminal 100+ times a day.
 Other times they don't use it at all.
 If someone uses Fig 50 times one day but 0 times the next day, is it because they turned off Fig or because they didn't use a Terminal?
 Having a high level picture of this without being intrusive will help us make better product decisions.

 Therefore, once a day, Fig sends a single ping with aggregated metrics on how long you used the Terminal, how many times Fig popped up, and how many times you interacted Fig.

 Fig uses Sentry as its error tracking tool.
 Fig send events to Sentry if the Fig app crashes and is then restarted.
 We also send any uncaught errors.
 We make sure these errors do not contain any potentially sensitive data (e.g. breadcrumbs do not contain any logs that could contain terminal keystrokes).
 Fig also uses telemetry to ensure that integrations such as Input Method and Accessibility APIs are installed correctly.
 Knowing if an integration is breaking helps us prioritize.